Cindy H. Mitchell

-Cindy has more than 18 years of individual tax experience working with high net worth clients and executive groups.
+Cindy has more than 25 years of individual tax experience and heads up the high net worth clients and executive groups practice.
 Through frequent communication, Cindy gains an in-depth understanding of each client’s financial goals, anticipating changes throughout various stages of life.
-Services include helping develop complex tax strategies, providing tax and financial advisory assistance, accounting and payroll.
+Services include helping develop complex tax strategies, providing tax and financial advisory assistance, retirement planning and payroll.

 Cindy joined Bober Markey Fedorovich in 1999.
 Prior to that, she worked at a small accounting firm in Chapel Hill, NC.

 - Gift and Estate Planning